raoulbhatia/puppet-backuppc/REFERENCE.md

 Default value: 'present'

+##### `config_name`

+Data type: `Any`

+TODO

+Default value: $facts['networking']['fqdn']

+##### `backuppc_hostname`

+Data type: `Any`

+TODO

+Default value: ''

 ##### `client_name_alias`

 Data type: `Any`

 Override the client's host name.
 This allows multiple clients to all refer to the same physical host.
-This should only be set in the per-PC config file and is only used by BackupPC at the last moment prior to generating the command used to backup that machine (ie: the value of $Conf{ClientNameAlias} is invisible everywhere else in BackupPC).
-The setting can be a host name or IP address, eg:
+This should only be set in the per-PC config file and is only used by BackupPC at the last moment prior to generating the command used to backup that machine (ie: the value of
+$Conf{ClientNameAlias} is invisible everywhere else in BackupPC). he setting can be a host name or IP address. eg.
       $Conf{ClientNameAlias} = 'realHostName';
       $Conf{ClientNameAlias} = '192.1.1.15';

 will cause the relevant smb/tar/rsync backup/restore commands to be directed to realHostName, not the client name.
 Note: this setting doesn't work for hosts with DHCP set to 1.

 Default value: `false`